Cycling in Killarney: The Gap of Dunloe bike tour

 There are multiple companies that run the boat trips and ours was a pleasant experience.
 Be advised that they did not have a life vest that was appropriately sized for our petite 2yo.
 I don’t know about other companies, but it’s worth checking in advance.
 Other than fighting Shoshana to keep on her oversized life vest, the trip through the lakes of the park was breathtaking.
 We went through three lakes, under storybook bridges and even had to disembark and hoof it on a path through a narrow section while a few of the men helped Captain Don (and his four-legged sidekick Buddy) guide the boat.
 Eventually our boat trip concluded on the far southern end of the park, where we enjoyed a picnic by the water and steeled ourselves for the ride ahead.

-Biking the Gap of Dunloe with kids
+Gap of Dunloe bike ride

 As it turned out, the ride required more fortitude than we could have imagined.
 The first leg was a mild grade that I handled easily, but poor Ronnie was towing over 80lbs of kids, trailer and panniers.
 One of the pannier straps kept getting stuck in his wheel, which led to huge frustration but also a new friendship.
-The Good Samaritan lived just outside the park boundaries and was hiking the Gap in preparation for his third journey on El Camino De Santiago, but was casually familiar with bike repair.
+The Good Samaritan lived just outside the park boundaries and was hiking the Gap of Dunloe in preparation for his third journey on El Camino De Santiago, but was casually familiar with bike repair.
 By the time everything was properly arranged, he had helped Ronnie three times!
 The good news about having bike trouble in the farthest corner of a park in a beautiful place is that you get to savor the views.
 The spring flowers were in full bloom and the sheep were around every corner (sometimes hanging out on the road).
 Fortunately car traffic in that area is limited to the few residents, so we had no concerns about riding on the road.
 Once we got to the top of the mild grade section (which lasted a few miles and rose perhaps a thousand feet), we saw the real challenge of the ride: another 2000 feet of elevation gain on switchbacks going up a mountain.
 Reminder: Ronnie’s bike had 80lbs attached to it.
 I rode a bit here and there, but for the most part the we walked up the mountain chatting with our new friend while the kids napped in the trailer.
+This part of the trip could be described as walking the Gap of Dunloe!
 My husband is a CHAMP.
 He earned his stripes as a pack mule that day for sure.
 The reward at the top made the challenge worthwhile.
 See for yourself.

 What goes up must come down.
 WHEEEEEEEEE!
 We flew down the mountain and around switchbacks, stopping often for pictures of the remarkable landscape.
 This section of the ride does start to have some car traffic, so be mindful around the sharp curves.
 The majority of the descent lasted around 20 minutes (with my brakes squealing all the way) and then we landed just outside a little cafe and… horses?
 It turns out that the other way to see the Gap is in a horse-drawn cart.
 We had seen a few as we descended but didn’t realize that we’d see a dozen just hanging out on the side of the road at the bottom.
 The kids were getting a little restless so we didn’t get them out to stop, but we’ve heard that Kate Kearney’s Cottage is a wonderful place to stop for a snack.
 Once Ronnie and the kids caught up with me, we regrouped and headed out to ride back to town, mostly on low-traffic country roads through rolling hills.
 There were long stretches where we saw no cars or perhaps one every five minutes, though the last part of the ride held a few tricky parts along a narrow, high traffic road; however, I suspect we may have gone off-course at some point.
 While I wasn’t especially worried about that section, Ronnie isn’t as experienced with cycling as I am and he was hauling precious cargo; I could tell that his nerves were getting frayed.
 When we saw that opportunity to hop on a path into the park we gladly took it and rode in peace the rest of the way back to the bike shop.
+Overall despite a few challenging moments, the Gap of Dunloe cycle was one of our favorite activities in Killarney.

 Reward on tap